Luminoid/blog/source/_posts/iOS-Concurrency-and-Parallelism-Complete-Guide.md

 ```

 {% note info %}
-**Design intent: reentrancy avoids deadlock.** A non-reentrant actor would deadlock in any A→B→A call chain — a classic mutex pattern that's nearly impossible to avoid in practice.
+**Design intent: reentrancy avoids deadlock.** A non-reentrant actor would deadlock in any A→B→A call chain: a classic mutex pattern that's nearly impossible to avoid in practice.
 Swift's actors are reentrant by deliberate choice: the runtime can interleave other callers on the actor across each `await`.
-The trade is that **invariants don't survive a suspension** — any state you read before `await` may have been mutated by another caller by the time you resume.
+The trade is that **invariants don't survive a suspension**: any state you read before `await` may have been mutated by another caller by the time you resume.
 Always re-check conditions after suspension points (the `cache[url]` re-check above is the canonical pattern).
 {% endnote %}

 ### `@MainActor`